 BRASILIA, Brazil (AP) -- Human rights advocates in Brazil have slammed a recent appeals court ruling that found that having sex with a minor does not necessarily constitute statutory rape.

-The Superior Court of Justice ruled this week that a man accused of having sex with three 12-year-olds couldn't be convicted of rape because of extenuating circumstances, including the fact the girls had previously worked as prostitutes.
+The Superior Court of Justice ruled earlier this week that a man accused of having had sex with three 12-year-olds couldn't be convicted on rape charges due to extenuating circumstances, including the fact the girls had worked as prostitutes.

-Brazil's human rights minister, Maria do Rosario Nunes, said the verdict "would in practice spell impunity," and she pledged to try to get it overturned.
+The decision sparked indignant reactions from child protection advocates.
+Maria do Rosario Nunes is Brazil's human rights minister and said the verdict "would in practice spell impunity" and pledged to try to get it overturned.

-The court's president, Ari Pargendler, has said the court is open to revising the decision
+The court's president, Ari Pargendler, said the court was open to revising the decision.